Carl Spaatz: Later life

 In July 1945, President Harry S. Truman nominated Spaatz for promotion to the permanent rank of general.
-Spaatz was appointed Commanding General of the Army Air Forces in February 1946 following Arnold's retirement.
+Spaatz succeeded Arnold as Commanding General of the Army Air Forces on 11 February 1946.
 After the creation of the independent Air Force by the National Security Act of 1947 and Truman's Executive Order No. 9877, Spaatz was appointed as the first Chief of Staff of the new United States Air Force in September 1947.

-Spaatz retired from the military at the rank of general on June 30, 1948, and worked for Newsweek magazine as military affairs editor until 1961.
+Spaatz retired from the military at the rank of general on 30 June 1948, and worked for Newsweek magazine as military affairs editor until 1961.
 He also served on the Committee of Senior Advisors to the Air Force Chief of Staff from 1952 until his death; and was the first President of the Air Force Historical Foundation during 1953.
-From 1948 until 1959, he served as the first Chairman of Civil Air Patrol's National Board.
 In 1954, Spaatz was appointed to the congressional advisory board set up to determine the site for the new United States Air Force Academy.

-Spaatz died at the Walter Reed Medical Center in Washington D.C. on July 14, 1974 from congestive heart failure.
+Spaatz died at the Walter Reed Medical Center in Washington, D.C., on 14 July 1974, from congestive heart failure.

 He was buried at the Academy's cemetery in Colorado Springs, Colorado.

 Personal life

 Spaatz married Ruth Harrison in 1917.
-Ruth was born on April 28, 1896, in Fort Riley, Kansas.
-She died on November 19, 1989 in Maryland.
+Ruth was born on 28 April 1896, in Fort Riley, Kansas.
+She died on 19 November 1989, in Maryland.
 The couple had three children.

-Katherine served in the Red Cross in England during World War II and later married Walter Fancourt Bell.

-Rebecca married Emmet B. Gresham, Jr. (March 25, 1923 - February 25, 1954) on February 13, 1943.
+Katherine ("Tattie") served in the American Red Cross mobile unit in England during World War II and later married British intelligence officer Walter Bell (diplomat) in 1948.
+She died in 2005.
+Rebecca married Emmet B. Gresham, Jr. (25 March 1923 – 25 February 1954) on 13 February 1943.
 Following his death Rebecca married Steven P. Nagel.

-Carla married Francis D. Thomas Jr. at Fort Myer on April 4, 1951.
+Carla married Francis D. Thomas Jr. at Fort Myer on 4 April 1951.